intersystems/isc-rest/docs/user-guide.md

 | DELETE `/:resource/:id` | Deletes the instance of the resource with the specified ID. |

-NOTE: If using the default index of ID, you may want to override the `%JSONINCLUDEID` parameter in the persistent class to set it to 1.
+NOTE: If using the default index of ID, you may want to override the `%JSONINCLUDEID` parameter in the persistent class to set it to 1 so that you have the ID available from GET/POST requests without an ID to send back for GET/PUT/DELETE requests which require an ID.

 ### Actions